 How Much Will It Cost to Apply?

 All those, willing to apply will need to pay only half the normal fee: a reduction from £928 to £464.

 How Long Will It Take for the Application to be Processed?

 This will be a ‘fast track’ route.
-The decisions will be guaranteed in two weeks and applicants for NHS positions will receive preferential treatment and extra points.
+The UKVI will reach the decisions within two weeks.
+The applicants for NHS positions will receive preferential treatment and extra points.